-Monitoring Threshold End of 1 st generation To assist in 2 nd generation decisions, check 50 tented mines from 25 trees to deter- mine % parasitism.
+Monitoring Threshold End of 1 st generation To assist in 2 nd generation decisions, check 50 tented mines from 25 trees to determine % parasitism.
 Early 2 nd generation Sample 50 or 100 leaves per block, count # mines per leaf.
 2-3 per leaf, higher if 30-35 % parasitism was found in first sample.
 Late 2 nd generation Sample 50 or 100 mines and determine % parasitism.
 Early 3 rd generation Sample 50 or 100 leaves per block, count # mines per leaf.
 5-8 mines per leaf, higher if 35% parasitism.
-Note that thresholds will vary based on tree structure and variety.
+1 thresholds will vary based and variety. d on tree

-Dogwood borer --Synanthedon scitula (Harr.)
+Dogwood borer -- Synanthedon scitula (Harr.)

-Dogwood borer larvae develop in shallow tunnels in burr knots on dwarfing and semidwarfing rootstocks at or below the graft union.
+Dogwood borer larvae develop in shallow tunnels in burr knots on dwarfing and semi-dwarfing rootstocks at or below the graft union.
 Reddish frass on the exterior of the knot indicates the presence of the larvae.
 Adult emergence begins in mid-June, peaks in early July, and continues until August.